 It has been reported that approximately one third of clothes dryer fires occur due lint buildup.
-So, if you feel that your clothes are taking a longer time to dry than a standard time , are getting hotter than usual, or are otherwise having similar issues, reach out to a maintenance professional for help.
-This can potentially save your home and your life by preventing a potential home fire.
+With that being said, if you feel that your clothes are taking a longer time to dry than normal, are getting hotter than usual, or are having other similar issues, reach out to a maintenance professional for help!
+This can potentially save your home and your life by preventing a potential house fire.

 However, there are several ways that you can help prevent and avoid dryer fires!
 Read the list below to find out how you can prevent or even eliminate this kind of fire hazard.